adobe/spectrum-css/packages/toplevel-builder/README.md

 This package builds a monolithic 2.x compatible package with the versions of components specific in your project `package.json`.

+## Docs

+See the [docs generation documentation](docs/README.md) for details on documentation generation.

+## Site

+See the [site generation documentation](site/README.md) for details on site generation as well as editing and updating the site.

 ## Usage

 Install the package: